KimbaWLion/DiscordBaseballBot/README.md

 # How to use
 1. [Create a discord bot and add it to your server](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+2. Put the token information in the file discordSettings.doNotUpload.json
 2. Edit settings.json to have the TEAM_ID that you desire (Lookup the TEAM_ID values for your preferred team in the table below).
 3. Create a blank file BaseballConsumer/logs/game_thread.now
 4. Make sure to download discord.py (v0.16.17), aiohttp.py (v1.0.5), asyncio.py, MLB-StatsAPI (v0.1.8) packages